mikkelhegn/prompt-modifier/README.md

 # Securely running un-trusted code using WebAssembly and Rust

-This ia sample showcasing the following:
+This is a sample showcasing the following:

 1. You can compile Python code, written against a defined interface
 1. The compiled component can be composed in an existing app (LLM pre-processing and post-processing)